mikrodev/Documentation/documentation/docs/Gateway-MDC100-Software-Manual.md

 When adding new OBIS code definitions it should be noted that; when multiple meters are defined on the system, if a new OBIS code value is defined on the first meter, the modbus addresses of the latter meters also change.
-For this reason, it is necessary to go through the next meter after defining all the parameters of the previous meters completely
+For this reason, it is necessary to go through the next meter after defining all the parameters of the previous meters completely.

 <center>